 — Elon Musk (@elonmusk) March 9, 2018

-The approval comes a few months after Musk received approval to begin digging in Maryland, which will be one of the stops along the new northeastern route.
+The approval came a few months after Musk received approval to begin digging in Maryland, which will be one of the stops along the new northeastern route.
 The state gave Musk the go-ahead to begin digging a 10.3-mile tunnel beneath the Baltimore-Washington Parkway in October, marking the first part of the New York to D.C. route.

 “This thing is real.
-It’s exciting to see,” Maryland Transportation Secretary Pete Rahn said at the time.
+It’s exciting to see,” Maryland transportation secretary Pete Rahn said at the time.
 “The word ‘transformational’ may be overused, but this is a technology that leapfrogs any technology that is out there today.
 And it’s going to be here.”

+So how did it all start?
 Obviously, the man who conceptualized the Hyperloop has never had the patience for sitting in gridlock, and in December 2016, the entrepreneur took to Twitter to express his frustration, and more important, his solution.
 “Traffic is driving me nuts.
 Am going to build a tunnel boring machine and just start digging…” he wrote cryptically on December 17 of last year.
 And just for good measure, he added later, “I am actually going to do this.”

 Traffic is driving me nuts.
 Am going to build a tunnel boring machine and just start digging…